Lightning vs. Stars Player Props Betting Odds

 Brayden Point Props

-Brayden Point has racked up 30 points this season, with 12 goals and 18 assists.
+Brayden Point has racked up 30 points (1.2 per game), scoring 12 goals and adding 18 assists.

 Point Recent Games